Mary Jane's Not a Virgin Anymore

-Mary Jane's Not a Virgin Anymore is an independent film written, directed, and produced by the self-anointed "Queen of Underground Film", Sarah Jacobson.
-It's a film about a teenage girl in the Twin Cities Area named Mary Jane who is curious about sex and thinks that by having sex, she will become cool.
+Mary Jane's Not a Virgin Anymore is a 1996 independent film written, directed, and produced by the self-anointed "Queen of Underground Film", Sarah Jacobson.
+It's a film about a teenage girl in the Twin Cities area named Mary Jane who is curious about sex.
 It focuses on the female perspective of sex.
 In the film, musicians Jello Biafra and Davey Havok appear in cameo roles.
 Tamra Davis helped finance the film.
 It was shown at a sold-out screening at the Sundance Film Festival in 1997.

 Plot

 The film starts with a recreation of an overly glamorized 'Hollywood' vision of a girl losing her virginity.
-This is juxtaposed with high schooler Mary Jane (Lisa Gerstein) losing her virginity to Steve (Shane Kramer) which is shown to be uncomfortable and not at all glamorous.
+This is juxtaposed with high schooler Mary Jane losing her virginity to Steve which is shown to be uncomfortable and not at all glamorous.
 Mid-coitus, Jane requests that Steve stop, and she leaves to attend a party at the local cinema at which she works.
-She discusses her failed date with her fellow employees, bisexual punk musician Ericka (Beth Allen), alcoholic Matt (Andrew DeAngelo), Ryan (Bwana Spoons), who collects smiley-face memorabilia, and her understanding gay boss Dave (Greg Cruikshank).
+She discusses her failed date with her fellow employees, bisexual punk musician Ericka, alcoholic Matt, Ryan, who collects smiley-face memorabilia, and her understanding gay boss Dave.
 It's revealed that the employees have a habit of secretly placing bets on the outcomes of people's relationships and sexual activity.
 At the end of the night, Jane swears off both relationships and sex.

-The next day, Jane is put in charge of training new employee Tom (Chris Enright).
+The next day, Jane is put in charge of training new employee Tom.
 Steve shows up to ask Jane out again, though she promptly rejects him.
 In the midst of work, Jane is making a video project where she interviews her friends about being residents of the fictitious country of Zamboni, where women have equal rights to men.
 Presenting the unedited project to her class, she's met with disapproval from her straitlaced classmates.

 Jane's friends begin to open up to her about their often embarrassing first times.
-Her friend Grace (Marny Snyder Spoons) relates that she was raped when she was 15, and consensually lost her virginity with a friend a month later.
+Her friend Grace relates that she was raped when she was 15, and consensually lost her virginity with a friend a month later.
 Ericka recalls having sex in a basement, with her partner whispering 'olive juice' post-coitus.
 Ericka suggests that Jane try masturbating to discover what she likes.
 Tom invites Jane to a party, after which she masturbates for the first time.
 Discussing it with Ericka the next day, it is revealed that Matt was Ericka's first lover.